arduino/docs-content/content/hardware/04.pro/shields/portenta-uwb-shield/tutorials/01.user-manual/content.md

 The `Nearby World` example demonstrates the core functionality of UWB technology through a simple example sketch that can be described in the following key steps:

-1. **Bluetooth® Low Energy connection setup**: The Portenta UWB Shield establishes a Bluetooth® Low Energy connection with a compatible smartphone app.
+1. **Bluetooth® Low Energy connection setup**: The Portenta UWB Shield establishes a Bluetooth Low Energy connection with a compatible smartphone app.
-2. **Configuration exchange**: The Bluetooth® Low Energy connection is used to exchange necessary UWB configuration parameters.
+2. **Configuration exchange**: The Bluetooth Low Energy connection is used to exchange necessary UWB configuration parameters.
 3. **UWB ranging**: Once configured, the actual UWB ranging session begins, providing precise distance measurements.
 4. **Real-time feedback**: Distance data is continuously updated and can be viewed on the IDE's Serial Monitor and the smartphone app.

-This process demonstrates the working principle of many UWB applications, where Bluetooth® Low Energy is used primarily for discovery and configuration, while UWB handles the precise ranging.
+This process demonstrates the working principle of many UWB applications, where Bluetooth Low Energy is used primarily for discovery and configuration, while UWB handles the precise ranging.

 #### Uploading the Sketch